How do you make the most of your money while on holiday abroad? Cash or card? Credit, debit or prepaid? We discuss the pros and cons of each.

 Of course, prepaid cards aren’t perfect, either:

-Limits apply.
-For instance, WeSwap charges £1.50 if you withdraw less than £200.
-By contrast, Revolut charges a 2% fee if you withdraw more than £200 in a month.
+For instance, WeSwap conly allows you to make 2 atm transactions a day, and you can make a maximum of 10 POS or online transactions per 24-hour period.
+Similarly, Revolut charges a 2% fee if you withdraw more than £200 in a month.